 Do Nigerian citizens need a visa for Thailand in 2026?

 Thailand is an increasingly popular destination for Nigerian travellers, particularly for tourism, business conferences, and medical tourism.
-The VOA process takes about 15-45 minutes at the airport, but having all required documents prepared in advance avoids delays at the counter.
+Apply at least 2-3 weeks before your travel date to allow for processing.

 Visa Type: Tourist Visa

-Tourist Visa (TR): Applied for at the Royal Thai Embassy in Abuja before travel.
+Tourist Visa (TR) via Embassy: Applied for at the Royal Thai Embassy in Abuja before travel.
 Allows an initial stay of 60 days, extendable by 30 additional days at a Thai immigration office.
 Available as single or multiple entry.

 Eligibility Requirements